-NYU Abu Dhabi residential colleges are divided into three buildings, where the floors are separated by gender.
+NYU Abu Dhabi residential colleges are generally divided into three buildings, where the floors are separated by gender.
 There are also designated areas within the residential colleges dedicated to non-visitation community, where individuals of the opposite sex are not permitted entry.
 Each floor has an assigned Resident Assistant (RA) to promote education, health, and safety and community development.

 New students are provided linens including sheets, a duvet, duvet cover, pillow, face towel, and body towel.